Frequently Asked Questions

 How will I know what English and Math classes to take?

 Based on the information you provide (high school course grades, GPA) when you apply to Santa Ana College; the Assessment Center will send you an email with your English and Math course recommendations.

 What if I don't have access to my transcripts or if I studied in another country?

 Students who do not have access to their high school transcripts or studied outside the U.S. can take the Guided Self-Placement, which is available in our website.
 It will take about 5-10 business days for students to receive an email with their English and Math placement recommendation.

-You can also chat with a Counselor Counseling Center.
+You can also chat with a Counselor by attending a Registration & Academic Advising Workshop or visiting the Counseling Center.

 What is the next step for me while I wait for my placement recommendation?